Part 3 Emblem

 Core engagement during deceleration acts as a stabilizing shield.
 When maintained through the finish, it may help the body absorb force, maintain alignment, and complete the motion with control and durability.
 Strength in core engagement is important.
 When core engagement is reduced too early, the spine may become the primary absorber of force, which some sources suggest could contribute to chronic injury.
 Sustained core engagement until the motion is complete is discussed as important.

 © 2026 Neil Alvarez.
-The Core Secret: One Simple Move for Massive Distance and Dead Aim Putting.
-A Fundamental Golf Ignition System.
+The Golf Swing Ignition.
+The Secret Move for Massive Distance, Power, and Pin-Point Precision.
+A Fundamental Core Doctrine.
 All rights reserved.

 V. WHAT HAPPENS NEXT